 General tips

-It’s a good idea to keep up to date with the local weather forecasts.
-You’ll have to make a judgement call on if it’s worth driving in the first place.
+If you have a journey coming up, keep up to date with the local weather forecasts.
+One simple way to do this is to sign up for Met Office alerts.
+You’ll have to make a judgement call on whether it’s safe enough to drive.

 Storms and strong winds

-If possible, secure or remove anything that is attached to your car (like a roof rack).
+Secure or remove anything that’s attached to your car (like a roof rack).
 Strong winds and gusts could turn loose objects into projectiles.

 Heavy rain